Q: What role did Bletchley Park play during WW2?

 Bear in mind the other great element of the Bletchley story: thanks to a brilliant engineer called Tommy Flowers, the computer age was brought into being there.
 He developed a code-breaking machine – the Colossus – that was in effect a proto-computer.
 Engineers at Google and Apple recognise and pay tribute to the Park’s importance.

-On this podcast, Tessa Dunlop shares the stories of women who worked at Britain’s codebreaking centre in World War Two:
+Listen: Tessa Dunlop shares the stories of women who worked at Britain’s codebreaking centre in World War Two, on this episode of the HistoryExtra podcast:

 Q: When was Bletchley Park decommissioned?